-During the year CIP has established procedures for gathering relevant data in order to calculate these indicators.
-CIP worked closely with projects in the Funds to increase the coverage of the data.
+During the year the Fund has established procedures for gathering relevant data in order to calculate these indicators.
+The Fund worked closely with the two projects in the Fund to increase the coverage of the data.

 During the next reference periods the Fund will further monitor and work to maintain the indicator within each investment in the Fund.